DanielHarrod/AppTestStudio/README.md

 ### 3.)
 Start the emmulator

+***Always launch the Emmulator from AppTestStudio***

 1.)
 The Package Name is used to launch the application when the emmulator starts.
+If the Package Name is configured, pressing the "Start Emmulator + Launch App"(3) will launch the instance of nox player specified in the instance to launch(2).
+Package Name is recommended but not required, if you don't want or have the Package Name, Press the "Start Emmulator"(4) button instead.
+Then run the application from the emmulator manually.
+When scheduling a script to run at a later time, the application the Package name is required so that the script can be run, and the applicaion can be loaded.

+2.)
+Instance to launch is the instance number you want to target during testing, launching and running scripts.
+This is required, usres with a single instance will always choose instance 0.
+Multiple apps/accounts can be configured on different instances.
+For example, you could run 5 instances with the same account, and automate 5 different apps/games on each instance.
+Or you could run a differnet account on each instance, and run 5 separate instances of the same app/game.

-Pressing the "Start Emmulator + Launch App" will launch the instance of nox player
+3.)
+The Start Emmulator + Launch App button will run the Android Emmulator and

 ![Image](zStartEmmulator.png)
-, search for your app, locate the app( so that AppID, a nd AppName populate) -> Click Create Project.

-Click on Start Emmulator + Launch App ( This will run the emmulator in a set Resolution, and run the app ) (wait for the app to load)

 On the Events Node in AppTestStudio Tree, right Click and Choose "Add Event", this will take a screenshot.